 - Jean Piaget (1896-1980): This Swiss psychologist is renowned for developing the Four Stages of Cognitive Development.
 His groundbreaking work in the mid-20th century gave educators a better understanding of children's cognitive progression and informed teaching strategies that best resonate with various developmental stages.

 - Robert M. Gagné (1916-2002): Active during the mid-to-late 20th century, Gagné introduced the Conditions of Learning, expanding the conception of what it means to “learn” and how instruction can be optimized for diverse learners.

 - Nadine Lambert (1926-2006): A major figure in the latter half of the 20th century, Lambert focused much of her research on optimal learning strategies for children with ADHD.
 Beginning her career as a kindergarten teacher, she founded the school psychology program at the University of California - Berkeley.

 - Maria Montessori (1870-1952): An Italian physician and educator active in the early to mid-20th century, Montessori is best known for developing the Montessori method of education.
 Montessori schools worldwide adopt her unique approach to instruction, emphasizing self-directed activity, hands-on learning, and collaborative play.

 With their innovative theories and methodologies, these pioneers have left an indelible mark on educational psychology, influencing generations of educators and learners alike.

 Educational Psychology Examples

-- Conduct research on different learning methods
+- Research different learning methods.

-- Consult with testing facilities on questions, answers, and how to facilitate tests in a way that is fair to all students
+- Consult with testing facilities on questions, answers, and how to facilitate tests in a way that is fair to all students.

 - Teach college classes on concepts in educational psychology